CummingsElec/Integrated-Manufacturing-Projects/README.md

 ## What Is This Repository?

-This is a **public-facing portfolio** that showcases multiple internal software projects I've built and maintain.
-The actual source code lives in private repositories—this repo serves as a curated presentation of:
+This is a **public-facing portfolio** showcasing production software systems I've architected, developed, and deployed for industrial automation and computer vision applications.
+The actual source code resides in private repositories—this repository serves as a curated technical presentation of:

-- **What each project does** and why it matters
+- **System Architecture & Design** — Technology decisions, data flow, and scalability patterns
-- **Technical architecture** and tooling decisions
+- **Technical Implementation** — Full-stack development across Python, Swift, embedded systems
-- **My contributions** as the primary developer
+- **Business Impact** — Measurable outcomes, efficiency gains, and ROI delivered
-- **Business value** delivered to the organization
+- **Production Deployment** — Real-world systems running 24/7 in industrial environments

-> 💡 This portfolio is designed to be readable by both technical reviewers and non-technical leadership.
+**Portfolio Philosophy:** This showcase balances technical depth for engineering reviewers with clear business outcomes for leadership and stakeholders.
+Each project includes architecture diagrams, technology justifications, and concrete results.

 ---